Close Menu

 In the past 30 years, we have won millions of dollars in SSDI and SSI benefits for our clients.
 You need to hire an attorney with the legal experience to win your case.

 If you or a loved one is suffering from Multiple Sclerosis, you may be wondering whether the Social Security Administration (SSA) will approve your claim for SSD and SSI benefits.
-If so, call Cannon Disability.
+If so, then call our SSD law firm.
 We are the only law firm helping SSD and SSI clients in Utah and Nevada with over 30 years of experience.
 For example, we are rated in the top three SSD lawyers in the state of Utah.

 We also help clients in many other states.
 For example, we have clients in Las Vegas, Nevada.
 We are also rated in the top three SSD lawyers in the state of Nevada.
-Find out more about our Nevada legal experience here.
-We also have clients in Idaho, Colorado, and California.
+Find out more about our Nevada legal experience.
+We also have clients in Idaho, Colorado and California.
+Learn about Idaho SSD benefits.
+Also, learn more about both Colorado SSD benefits and California SSD benefits.

 You also need an attorney with experience to represent you in court.
-Find out here what medical evidence you need to submit to win your disability hearing.
+Find out here what medical evidence you need to submit to win your SSA hearing.

-At Cannon Disability Law, we have won over 20,000 SSDI and SSI cases.
-We have the experience that you need to win your SSD and SSI benefits for your endocrine disorders.
-If you need a lawyer at your hearing, contact Cannon Disability Law.
+Our law firm has won over 20,000 SSDI and SSI cases.
+We have the legal experience you need to win your SSD and SSI benefits for your Multiple Sclerosis.
+If you need a lawyer at your hearing, contact our law firm now.
 Put our experience to work for you.

 If you want to learn more about our law firm, then read our About Us page.
 For instance, Andria Summers can help you with your Medicare plan.
 She has also won thousands of SSD cases.
 Dianna Cannon has been helping her clients win SSDI and SSI benefits for thirty years.
 Brett Bunkall also has years of legal experience helping people obtain their benefits.